thebrandonallen/edit-author-slug/readme.md

 ## Changelog ##

+### 1.4.0 ###
+* Release date: TBD
+* Lots of code cleanup to better adhere to WordPress Coding Standards.
+* Improved performance of `ba_eas_sanitize_author_base()` by preventing unnecessary processing.
+* Fixed an issue where the demo author permalink URL could have a double slash.
+* Improvements to bulk update for sites with a large user base.

 ### 1.3.0 ###
 * Release date: January 25, 2017
 * Fix a potential bug where a sanitized author base could end up with double forward slashes.